Risk Category 6

 government only support large-scale farming and primarily export.
 It’s time Australian politicians take responsibility for policies that prevent Australian consumers from connecting directly to local food producers, for products like RDM.

 It is also becoming clear that vegans in general tend to be very disconnected from farming.
 In America there are many ex-vegans who are now raw milk producers and many ex-vegan raw milk consumers... this is a very curious reality.
 It is possible that in being disconnected from farming methods that create nutrient-dense foods, these people were disconnected from nutrition.
 In this interview at the 31 minute time marker, raw milk producer Mark McAfee explains why the human brain requires good fats for nervous system tissues.
-He says that Schwann cells require insulation, and that after years of not having animal fats many vegans loose that insulation and become a nervous wreak.
-He says that within hours of consuming raw cream vegans settle in a calm and stop shaking.
+He says that Schwann cells (and the myelin sheaths) require insulation, and that after years of not having animal fats many vegans loose that insulation and become a nervous wreak.
+He says that within hours of consuming raw cream, vegans settle in a calm and stop shaking.
+The myelin membranes originate from and are part of the Schwann cells in the nervous system.
+The myelin sheath is a cover made out of fats and proteins and it needs a good source of omega 3 fatty acids and minerals via the diet for good health.
+Multiple Sclerosis is often the consequence when this insulating layer around the nerves breaks down.

 Calf sensitivity to temperature extremes